Yo! Podcast #004 – Jason Schuller – Product Designer, Founder Leeflets

 Rob: For sure.

-Jason: And I don't really use any, like, design tools.
+Jason: And I don't really use any design tools.
 So I do all my design in-browser as I code.

-Jason: It feels more freeing to me, and that's why I haven't been able to get a job as a designer, head of a company, because they see that as something that is, you know, not good for the rest of the team, I guess.
+Jason: It feels more freeing to me, and that's why I haven't been able to get a job as a designer, head of a company, because they see that as something that is not good for the rest of the team, I guess.

 Rob: Yeah, your CV is like, design tool, Chrome.